Skip to main content

 What about partitioning #

 Partitioning is just a more generic term for dividing data across tables or databases.
-Sharding is one of the types of partitioning, where the multiple shards are distributed across multiple database instances.
+Sharding is one of the types of partitioning, where the multiple shards are distributed across multiple database instances (different nodes).